Cabinet (European Commission)

 In the European Commission, a cabinet (the French pronunciation, cab-ee-nay, is used) is the personal office of a European Commissioner.
 The role of a cabinet is to give political guidance to its Commissioner.
-Members of a cabinet are equivalent, within UK Government nomenclature, to a special adviser or "SPAD".
 Technical policy preparation is handled by the European Civil Service.
 The term is not to be confused with the European Commission's top decision making-body known in EU-lexicon, as the "College of Commissioners" (referred to in most political systems as a cabinet).

 Composition

 The Commissioner's cabinets are seen as the real concentration of power within the Commission and consist of six members, but the exact membership faces restrictions.
 Two must be women, no more than three can be of the same nationality as the Commissioner and it must also reflect the Union's regional diversity.
 However the exact make up does change throughout the Commissioner's term.
 The head member is known by its French translation: Chef de Cabinet.